mertdurukan/mertdurukan/README.md

 🔭 The heavens showed me that I can always do better.

-🌱 I’m currently learning everything 🤣 And I guess this will never end.
+🌱 I’m currently developing some of my skills 🤣 And I know that is no ending of learning.

 👯 I'm looking to collaborate with other tech lover.